cooper/quiki/doc/technical/wikifier.md

 ```go
 func (p *Page) Name() string
 ```
-Name returns the resolved page name, with or without extension.
+Name returns the resolved page name with extension.

-This DOES take symbolic links into account and DOES include the page prefix if applicable.
+This DOES take symbolic links into account. and DOES include the page prefix if applicable.
+Any prefix will have forward slashes regardless of OS.

 #### func (*Page) NameNE